Manchidai/Data-Ingestion/README.md

 ---

-## Exploratory Analysis Summary
+## Descriptive Analysis Summary

-The exploratory data analysis focuses on three core aspects:
+The descriptive data analysis focuses on three core aspects:

 ### 1. Rating Distribution
 User ratings are heavily right-skewed, with a majority of 5-star reviews.
 However, a substantial number of lower-rated reviews (1–3 stars) are present, providing meaningful signal for qualitative analysis and issue discovery.